404exchange/comfy-diffusion-aws/README.md

+PLEASE NOTE: This work has been moved into a private repo.
+If I get that functioning well and have time I intend to update this repo to reflect the progress of the private repo.
+Admittedly, this was so I could be lazy about privacy concerns while working on it.

 # comfy-diffusion-aws
 A fork from mikeage@ 's stable-diffusion-aws, with a goal of running comfyui with the same on-demand spot instance setup.